 Helping someone paint her vision can be as empowering as it gets.
 Because at its core, when you ask someone to partake in this exercise you're focused on the individual.
 Her wants and needs.
 What is the situation you want to see?
 Vs. what actually is?

 By nature, we get this.
 Science tells us that we have biological circuits that set in motion when we imagine our future.
 I'll spare you the details.
 But in essence, the vision is coming directly from that individual.
 She owns it.
 She wants it.
 She taps into the inner core, and aligns with what it is she wants to see.

 Remember when you were continually asked..."What do you want to be when you grow up?"
 That question taps into vision - imagination - and children do it often.
 Much more than adults do since they’ve endured increased responsibility and hardships in their lives.

 Which is why it's so powerful for us, as adults and leaders, to partake in crafting a vision.
 Biologically, it sets the circuits in motion.
 Ideologically, it allows us to dream again and paint a picture we want to see in the world that we currently live in.
 Mentally, the activity often provides "space" for people to think…to breathe…to step back…to re-imagine.

 A vision is forward-thinking.
 It requires mental movement.
 And because it requires imagination it permits you to take a mental break from your reality.

-It's actually difficult not to enjoy.
+It's difficult not to enjoy.
 And because it's solely yours, the opportunity to fully connect to it is a great gift.